Photo Ragnhild Aarnes Holager

 Timani

-As a Timani teacher Miriam gives private lessons and lectures/workshops live and online both in Norway and abroad.
-She has held workshops in Timani and mental health for musicians in Germany, Denmark, Sweeden, England, Finland, and Singapore.
-She has been a guest teacher in work-physiology at the Conservatory of Music in Tromsø and gives annual lectures in performance psychology at NTNU in Trondheim.
-She works as an institute teacher at the Musician´s Health and Movement Institute in Oslo.
-She also teaches piano privately and has been a piano teacher at the NLA University College in Oslo.
+As a Timani teacher I give private lessons and lectures/workshops live and online both in Norway and abroad, and have held workshops in Timani and mental health for musicians in Germany, Denmark, Sweeden, England, Finland, and Singapore.
+I have been a guest teacher in work-physiology at the Conservatory of Music in Tromsø and I give an annual lecture in performance practice and self-regulation at NTNU in Trondheim.
+I also teach piano privately and have been a piano teacher at the NLA University College in Oslo.

-Due to previous experiences with lengthy strain injuries and tendinitis her main focus as a teacher is to work towards the ability to use the body in a differentiated, conscious manner where specified knowledge concerning anatomical, neurological and biomechanical elements is used to allow the act of playing to become a strengthening, rather than a straining experience.
+Due to previous experiences with lengthy strain injuries and tendinitis my main focus as a teacher is to work towards the ability to use the body in a differentiated, conscious manner and to support the student which knowledge nessesary for any musician wanting their body to last through their entire career.
+There is nothing more detrimental for a musician than being hindered from playing due to pain or injuries, and I am happy to be able to offer a method which allows the act of playing to become a strengthening, rather than a straining experience.
+This is the method which allowed me to return to the piano after 20 years of cronic playing-induced tendinitis.

 photo: Oda Hveem